 In the data model, a product can contain zero or more variants.
 Not all businesses need variants in their data model, but variants are useful when items in the retailer's PIM/ERP share many properties but differ with a few.

 What should be a variant or not is commonly based on the business type of the retailer.
 In general, when using products and variants, the variants are the items that are displayed to the customer.
 For fashion, a recommendation is to treat colours as separate products and sizes as variants of the parent colour.
-For furniture, a couch of the same product series can have different number of seats and colours.
+For home furnishing, a couch of the same product series can have different number of seats and colours.
 The number of seats of a couch can define the couch as a separate product and the colour options as variants of that couch.

 If products have variants, then the behaviour is tied to the variants and not the parent products as it is the variant the visitor interacts with.